sushant12/sushant12.github.io/books.md

 * Man's Search for Meaning Book by Viktor Frankl
 * How to Win Friends and Influence People Book by Dale Carnegie
-* Rukh ma paisa falcha Book by my mentor Bhadra Ale
+* Rukh ma paisa falcha Book by my mentor Bhadra Ale (I own this book but it is not open for lending)
-* Must Do It by  Mike Yonjan
+* Must Do It by  Mike Yonjan (I own this book but it is not open for lending)
 * Start With Why Book by Simon Sinek
 * Into Thin Air Book by Jon Krakauer (I own this book)
 * Into The Wild Book by Jon Krakauer (I own this book)